What the Academic Discussion Task Is

 Just restating what the students said without adding your own ideas

 Fix: Reference their points briefly, then spend most of your response developing YOUR perspective with new reasoning.
+For example, if Student A mentions cost concerns, acknowledge the point in one sentence and immediately pivot to your own argument with a personal example or logical extension.

 Ignoring both students entirely

-Fix: Mention at least one student\u2019s point to show you\u2019re engaging with the discussion.
+Fix: Mention at least one student’s point to show you’re engaging with the discussion.
 This is what separates a strong response from an off-topic essay.

 Writing fewer than 100 words

 Fix: Use the template to guarantee structure.
-Position (2 sentences) + Acknowledgment (1) + Support (3\u20134) + Conclusion (1\u20132) = 120+ words easily.
+Position (2 sentences) + Acknowledgment (1) + Support (3–4) + Conclusion (1–2) = 120+ words easily.

 Using the first 5 minutes to plan and then rushing to write

-Fix: Spend 1\u20132 minutes planning, then write for 7\u20138 minutes.
+Fix: Spend 1–2 minutes planning, then write for 7–8 minutes.
 The template gives you a built-in plan.

 Copying phrases directly from the student responses

 Fix: Always paraphrase.
-If Student A says \u2018waste of time,\u2019 you write \u2018may not be the most efficient use of credits.\u2019
+If Student A says ‘waste of time,’ you write ‘may not be the most efficient use of credits.’

 Write and Get Instant Feedback